iantabolt/iantabolt.github.io/_posts/2019-01-22-phantom-type-map.markdown

 tags: [scala, java, data structures, phantom types]
 ---

-In this post I'll dive into how we can use phantom types to build a type-safe map that can hold arbitrary data while still providing compile-time safety.
+In this post I'll take a look at the type-safe map pattern, and how it is used in real world open source libraries.
+Then I'll dive into how we can add phantom types to actually track at compile time which values are present in the map.

 ## The Type-Safe Map